Monday, 3 March 2025

 (1) ORIGIN.

-Guild Socialism is the reflection in the intellectual sphere of the revolt, against Parliamentary action, and inaction, chronicled in Article IV.
+Guild Socialism is the reflection in the intellectual sphere of the revolt against Parliamentary action, and inaction, chronicled in Article IV.
 Though the formulation of its theories is the work of a handful of "intellectuals," it is no closet philosophy.
 A close study of trade union conditions and a resolute and energetic attempt to grapple with the actual problems of industry, acquit it of the charge of Utopianism.
 Though it has made more headway among University men with a radical bent than among workingmen, it is beginning to influence trade union policy here, in Britain, and in America.
 Guild Socialism originated as a revolt against Fabianism.
 As the admirable schemes of the Fabian Society, designed by the patient, passionless, and tireless Webbs, became more definite, a fierce feeling of revolt stirred among many of their co-workers and disciples.
 This bureaucrats' Utopia meant the destruction of all spontaneity, and of all liberty.
 It meant a State created in the image and likeness of the Civil Service.
 It meant the minute regulation of life, not according to the will of the people, but according to the will of a trained and disciplined administrator.
 The State would take over industry from the great joint-stock companies; would eliminate waste, muddle and inefficiency; would abolish pauperism; would see that every child was "well born and brought up"; would sterilise or segregate the unfit; would ease the path to the grave by pensions and insurance schemes, and would leave nothing to individual or independent social groups, but a routine of ordered duties.
 Parliament, a clumsy and inefficient body, would become a machine for registering the decisions of the expert, public opinion would be the echo of the still small voice of the expert; the turmoil and struggle which make life hard, strenuous, and interesting, would cease because everybody would surrender his own private foolish desires, and cut the cloth of daily life according to a fashion designed by the expert.
 This threatened apotheosis of the expert drove those who valued life more than the means of life to seek other solutions.
 Mr. Belloc drank yet another jug of beer and wrote, "The Servile State."
 The name had more influence than the book, and the term became a stigma sufficient to damn attempts at State paternalism.
-Mr. H. G. Wells, with rage in his heart, wrote the "New Machiavelli," in which appeared Oscar and Altiora Baillie—a cold capable couple who pulled wires whereat Parliamentary caucuses and Local Government committees, carried out their irreproachable scheme of Social amelioration.
+Mr. H. G. Wells, with rage in his heart, wrote the "New Machiavelli," in which appeared Oscar and Altiora Baillie—a cold capable couple who pulled wires whereat Parliamentary caucuses and Local Government committees carried out their irreproachable scheme of Social amelioration.
 L. T. Hobhouse, who was approaching Socialism by the route of Liberalism, discerned resemblances between the Imperialism of Lord Milner and the Collectivism of the Administrator.
 And finally a coterie of artistic souls saw in the "Selfridge State" the perpetuation of the dull uniformity which is the heaviest burden modern industry has laid on life.
 These last were the men who have since formulated the theories we know as Guild Socialism.
 The "New Age" was their chief expression, and G. D. H. Cole, S. G. Hobson, and A. R. Orage the chief promulgators of the new theories.

 (2) FUSION OF SYNDICALIST AND COLLECTIVIST IDEAS.